 If you ask my son what it’s like to be the child of an INFJ, he won’t mince words.
-According to him, it’s weird.
+Apparently, it’s pretty weird.
 Because I’m weird.

-Colton’s opinion came as no surprise.
-After all, he reminds me of my weirdness on a regular basis.
-I can’t say I disagree with him, either.
+Colton’s opinion is no surprise to me.
+He’s nice enough to remind me on a regular basis.
+I can’t say I disagree with him, though.
 I’ve always known I’m not like other people.

-The biggest reason probably is because of my personality type.
-INFJ (an acronym for Introverted, Intuitive, Feeling, Judging) is the rarest of the MBTI Personality Types.
-It accounts for only about 1-2% of the population.
+The biggest reason is probably because of my personality type.
+I’m an INFJ ( Introverted, Intuitive, Feeling, Judging).
+Of the sixteen MBTI Personality Types, INFJ is the rarest, accounting for only about 1-2% of the population.

 My son is different too, but not for the same reason.
 Colton is fifteen.
 He’s also autistic with a genius I.Q.
-Ask him a question about any subject.
-He’ll give you as much information as a Google Search.
+Ask him a question about any subject, and he’ll give you as much information as Google Search.

 His official diagnosis is Asperger’s, which is a neurodevelopmental disability.
 He has trouble interacting with people and doesn’t understand social cues.

 The bottom line?
 We don’t get out much.
 It suits us, though.
 We laugh a lot and have an amazingly close bond.